cliffjsgit/class4-slides/slides.md

 +++++

 There are also two operations you can do to lists.
-Add and multiply (Concatenate and Replicate):
+Add and multiply (concatenate and replicate):

 ```python
 a = [1,2,3]